 I am a PhD candidate in the Department of Politics at Princeton specializing in American Politics and Quantitative Methods.
 Within American politics, my research primarily focuses on attitudes and measurement, contentious politics, , gender, and sexuality/LGBTQ politics.
 I received my BA in Political Science and Mathematics from the University of Colorado Boulder.

-My dissertation will uses qualitative and quantitative methods with the LGBTQ community as a case study to explore the relationship between alienation and political participation within a classed, raced, and gendered social context.
+In my dissertation, I use semi-structured interviews with members of the LGBTQ community to explore the relationship between alienation and political participation within a classed, raced, and gendered social context.
 These interviews explore how people conceptualize politics and power and resist their marginalization.
 I then develop an alternative to political efficacy to measure perceptions of power and validate the measure in a large-N setting.
-My semi-structured interviews explore how people define 'political', participate in different ways, and think about power and contest their marginalization.
-I will use these interviews to develop a measure of individuals' perceptions of their power and ensure that our study of political participation corresponds to how those we study think about politics.
+My semi-structured interviews explore how people define 'political', participate in different ways, think about power, and contest their marginalization.

 I am also a co-founder of Pride Politics, a group to support LGBTQ community and research in the Department of Politics.

 rwbell at princeton dot edu